valkim55/VK-react-task-tracker/README.md

-# Getting Started with Create React App
+# React Task Tracker

+This project was created as a part of learning course from [Brad Traversy](https://github.com/bradtraversy/react-crash-2021)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).